 If you have a TUE approved by your NADO or International Federation in ADAMS this will follow the IOC recognition process and there is no need to re-submit your TUE.

-If you need to apply for a TUE during the Games (from the 18th July) this webpage Therapeutic Use Exemptions (TUEs) - Olympic Games Paris 2024 explains the process.
+If you need to apply for a TUE during the Games (from the 18th July) scan the code to read the process.

 SUPPLEMENTS

 Make an informed-decision about supplements.